Our public school students need your expertise, passion and leadership.

 The below statements are intended to describe the general nature and scope of work being performed by this position.
 This is not a complete listing of all responsibilities, duties, and/or skills required.
 Other duties may be assigned.

-•Creating opportunities for ongoing learning and staff development that are informed by data.
+Creating opportunities for ongoing learning and sta? development that are informed by data.

-•Executing results focused school operations and resource management that ensure minimal disruptions to teaching and learning and promote the success of all students and staff.
+Executing results-focused school operations and resource management that ensure minimal disruptions to teaching and learning and promote the success of all students and sta?.

-•Developing and maintaining a purposeful school culture that supports a safe and effective learning environment.
+Developing and maintaining a purposeful school culture that supports a safe and e?ective learning environment.

-•Aligning human resources to school needs, setting high expectations and effectively managing all school employees to meet school goals.
+Aligning human resources to school needs, setting high expectations and e?ectively managing all school employees to meet school goals.

 Leading for Increased Effectiveness

-•Engaging school community members effectively to ensure all stakeholders are included in school improvement efforts.
+Engaging school community members e?ectively to ensure all stakeholders are included in school improvement e?orts.

-•Listening to and communicating with all the school’s stakeholders; building successful interpersonal relationships with faculty, staff members, family and community members and students.
+Listening to and communicating with all the school’s stakeholders; building successful interpersonal relationships with faculty, sta? members, family and community members and students.

-The successful candidate is motivated by the mission to transform the District of Columbia Public Schools into the nation’s highest performing public school system.
+The successful candidate is motivated by the mission to transform the District of Columbia Public Schools into the nation’s highest-performing public school system.
 This position offers the opportunity to have a profound and lasting impact on student learning and achievement.
+Candidates must possess the following professional qualifications:

 Student Achievement Focus

-•Can speak to this promise down to the classroom level (teacher, specific subgroups, resources needed for special education, ESL, etc.).
+Can speak to this promise down to the classroom level (teacher, specific subgroups, resources needed for special ed, ESL, etc).

 Systems & Resource Management